Geetha63/MS-Teams-Scripts/MembershipChangeTeacher-Owner,Student-Member/README.md

    To excute `MembershipChangeTeacher-Owner,Student-Member` download/copy and paste the script into powersell

    Provide the input parameters Client_Id,Client_Secret,Tenantid and hit enter to proceed further on the script

+   Please provide the Teams admin credentials to connect to Microsoft Teams

    Now script will redirect to web page for login

    ![Signin](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/Siginin.png)